Lisse

 Lisse and Keukenhof: The Dutch Bulb Fields in Spring

-Lisse is a municipality of about 23,000 people in South Holland, 35km southwest of Amsterdam.
-It is the administrative centre of the Duin- en Bollenstreek (Dune and Bulb Region), the 7km-wide strip of sandy, well-drained former dune land between Haarlem and Leiden where the Netherlands grows the majority of its cut flowers and bulbs.
-The area has been producing bulbs commercially since the 17th century.
+Lisse is the administrative centre of the Duin- en Bollenstreek (Dune and Bulb Region), the 7-kilometre-wide strip of sandy former dune land between Haarlem and Leiden where the Netherlands grows the majority of its cut flowers and bulbs.
+The area has been producing bulbs commercially since the 17th century, when tulipmania made Dutch fortunes and destroyed others.
+The commercial infrastructure that followed is still here in the fields.

 Keukenhof

-Keukenhof is a 32-hectare garden that opens for eight weeks every year - mid-March to mid-May, dates vary slightly - and grows approximately 7 million flower bulbs for the season.
+Keukenhof is a 32-hectare garden that opens for eight weeks every year.
+In 2026 it runs from 19 March to 10 May.
+It grows approximately 7 million flower bulbs for the season and receives over a million visitors.
 The garden was established in 1950 as a display venue for Dutch bulb exporters and has run continuously since.
-Over a million visitors come each year.

-Entry costs EUR 22.50 for adults, EUR 11 for children 4-17 (2024 pricing).
-Tickets must be booked online in advance with a specific entry date and time slot; the car park requires a separate timed reservation.
+Entry costs EUR 21.50 for adults, EUR 10 for children 4-17.
+Tickets must be booked online with a specific entry date and time slot; the car park requires a separate timed reservation.
 Walk-ups without pre-booking are turned away on peak days.
+A mandatory time-slot system operates – book early, as popular dates in the peak tulip window sell out.

-The peak bloom period for tulips is typically late April - most varieties are at their best in the third and fourth weeks of April.
-Early visitors (late March, early April) will see hyacinths, narcissus, and muscari but fewer tulips.
-The timing varies by 1-2 weeks from year to year depending on temperatures.
-The Keukenhof website publishes a bloom status update in season.
+The peak bloom period for tulips is typically the third and fourth weeks of April.
+Early visitors (late March, early April) will see hyacinths, narcissus, and muscari but fewer tulips; coming before 10 April means you will likely miss most of the tulip displays.
+The timing shifts by 1-2 weeks depending on the year’s temperatures.
+The Keukenhof website publishes a bloom status update during the season – check it the week before your planned visit.

 Practicalities

-Cycling to Keukenhof from Haarlem or Leiden is a reasonable option in dry weather - approximately 14km from Haarlem, 20km from Leiden.
-Bike hire is available at both main stations.
+Cycling to Keukenhof from Haarlem (approximately 14km) or Leiden (approximately 20km) is a reasonable option in dry weather.

 Staying

 Accommodation in Lisse itself is limited.
-Hotels in Haarlem or Leiden (both 20-30 minutes by bike or bus) provide more options at lower prices than the few hotels immediately around Keukenhof.
-Haarlem’s historic centre - a well-preserved Dutch Golden Age city with the Frans Hals Museum - is worth a full day in its own right and makes a better base than Lisse for a spring visit to the region.
+Hotels in Haarlem or Leiden (both 20-30 minutes by bike or bus) offer more options at lower prices than the few hotels immediately around Keukenhof.
+Haarlem’s historic centre – a well-preserved Dutch Golden Age city with the Frans Hals Museum containing the world’s foremost collection of 17th-century Dutch painting – is worth a full day in its own right and makes a better base than Lisse for a spring visit to the region.
+Staying in Leiden gives you access to the university city’s excellent canal network and the Rijksmuseum van Oudheden (national antiquities museum) as a consolation activity if the tulips are not yet at peak.